 Now compare these shapes to someone like Australian supermodel Jennifer Hawkins.

 As you can see, Cyril's default shape is very hinged.
 It's nowhere near as upright and straight as Jen's.

 Despite the amount of time dedicated to understanding hamstring injuries, I'm not yet convinced we are completely out of the dark ages yet.

 Clinically, there seems to be a strong, repeatable pattern between poor spinal shapes, low back dysfunction, and hamstring injury.
-But for something like this to be taken seriously we need good quality research to come in a back something like this up.
+But for something like this to be taken seriously we need good quality research to come in and back something like this up.

 Until then I will happily settle for these repeatable and actionable clinical observations.